-Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting
+Walmart Joins Dick's Sporting Goods In Tighter Limits On Gun Sales

 - Close the private sale and gun show loopholes that waive background checks

-With the move, the retailer joins a host of major companies that made changes in reaction to the Parkland shooting.
+With their moves, Dick's and Walmart join a host of major companies that made changes in reaction to the Parkland shooting.
 As NPR's Amy Held reported last week, many other high-profile companies — from MetLife Insurance and First National Bank of Omaha to Symantec and Hertz — have ended their corporate partnerships with the National Rifle Association.

 Those moves have not been without controversy.